New Florida Residents

-IMPORTANT: If you have an out-of-state license, you may be able to convert it to a Florida driver license without having to take a knowledge exam or road test.
-Review the requirements for citizens and non-citizens.
+GOOD NEWS!
+If you have an out-of-state license, you may be able to convert it to a Florida driver license without having to take a knowledge exam or road test.
+Click here for more information.

 How to transfer your vehicle’s title and registration:

 - Obtain vehicle insurance from a company licensed to do business in Florida.
-In other words, visit a Florida insurance agent.
+In other words, contact a Florida insurance agent.